Sandesh816/Fine-tuned-Bias-Detection-and-Counter-Argument-Generation-model/README.md

 # Fine-tuned-Bias-Detection-and-Counter-Argument-Generation-model

 This repository implements **a two-stage NLP pipeline**:

 1. Bias Detection: A fine-tuned BERT model (>98% accuracy) classifies news articles as _left, center, or right_.
 2. Counter-Argument Generation: A fine-tuned FLAN-T5 model generates a coherent counter-argument from the opposite political stance.

 **Setup**
 Clone the repository:

+'''bash
   git clone https://github.com/Sandesh816/Fine-tuned-Bias-Detection-and-Counter-Argument-Generation-model.git
   cd Fine-tuned-Bias-Detection-and-Counter-Argument-Generation-model
+'''

 **Running the Project**
 Open the main notebook directly in Colab (Recommended):